 But when that which is perfect is come, then that which is in part shall be done away.

 When I was a child, I spake as a child, I understood as a child, I thought as a child: but when I became a man, I put away childish things.

 For now we see through a glass, darkly; but then face to face: now I know in part; but then shall I know even as also I am known.

 And now abideth faith, hope, charity, these three; but the greatest of these is charity.”

 Love is the number one principle with God and it should be our number one principle in dealing with each other.

 Love is our regulator.
 It governs our attitudes and actions in our daily relationships.

-I don’t know about you, but I want to be more than noise; more than fluff.
-I want to have substance working at the core of my gift.
+I don’t know about you, but I want to be more than noise, more than fluff.
+I want to have something meaningful working at the core of my gift.
 I want lives to be changed and hearts to be lifted through what God has placed in me.
 This should be the attitude of every Christian.
 Not to get ahead, but to make a difference.
 Being a vessel so filled up with love and anointing, mixed with His special stuff He put on the inside of each of us, that we could help shift the atmosphere for some and help steer them on a course closer to God.

 What is your heart desiring to build today?